project-imprimis/libprimis/doc/engine.md

 * `atmosundisksize <value>` Sets the diameter of the atmo sun.
 * `atmosunlight <value>` Sets the color of the atmo sun & overall sky color.
 * `atmosunlightscale <value>` Sets the ratio of the sunlight brightness vs atmo.

+# 3. Entities

+## 3.1 Static Entities

+The static entities are world elements which get saved to the level and are loaded on game start.
+These entities have the following types:

+* light: a point light source
+* mapmodel: a contained piece of geometry
+* playerstart: a location where players spawn from
+* envmap: a point where the engine captures an environment map
+* particles: a location where the engine generates dynamic particles
+* sound: a point sound source
+* spotlight: a linkable modifier for light entities
+* decal: texture application onto a geometry face
+* teleport: a location that moves the player to a teledest
+* teledest: the output location of a teleporter
+* jumppad: object that pushes actors around
+* flag: flag for capture-the-flag gameplay